PiperS52/insurance-app/README.md

 1. `docker-compose up --build -d` to launch containers in the root
 2. `docker-compose exec api alembic upgrade head` to run the migrations

+The database is seeded and so the GET /policies/{policy_id} endpoint can be hit with postman locally at e.g. `http://localhost:8000/policies/1`

 ### Documentation of the api
 visit `http://localhost:8000/docs` to test the GET /health and GET /policies/{policy_id} locally in the browser